Elendrial/RPGEngine/readme.md

 - Entity and Tile textures are automatically loaded when they are added to their registries.
 - Players are implemented entirely by the user, rather than partially by the engine (Allows for more control/multiple players etc)
+- BaseEntity should *never* be directly extended, always use GridEntity/FreeEntity unless you want to completely overwrite all entity code.